dteodore/EmotionArcs/README.md

 # Folders
 - ```Lexicons/```: Information on where to obtain emotion lexicons used in our experiments
-- ```src/```: scripts to compute instance-level emotion scores for a temporally ordered stream of utterances, and to evaluate generated emotion arcs to manual annotations
+- ```src/```: scripts to compute instance-level emotion scores for a temporally ordered stream of utterances, and to evaluate the generated emotion arc compared to the arc created from manual annotations

 # Ethical Considerations